PyWavelets/pywt/doc/index.rst

     >>> print pywt.idwt(cA, cD, 'db2', 'sp1')
     [ 1.
 2. 3.
 4. 5.
 6.]

-One of *cA* and *cD* arguments can be *None*.
-In that situation the reconstruction will be performed using the other one.
+One of the *cA* and *cD* arguments can be *None*.
+In that situation the reconstruction will be performed using only the other one.

 .. class:: example